 During the pandemic, all Temple University-affiliated international travel, including study abroad, is subject to review and approval by International Risk Management and where applicable, the Elevated/High Risk Travel Committee, as defined in the university’s International Travel Policy.
 If the risk level in your intended destination changes and/or the health environment deteriorates after you have been approved to study abroad, the University reserves the right to rescind authorization or revise the conditions of travel.

 Financial risks and backup plans

 The study abroad experience, especially in Europe, has often included weekend or break trips to other countries.
-During the pandemic, travel outside of your host country is ill-advised as it may be restricted by the government, pose a risk to your host community or yourself, or be prohibited by your program's rules.
-We encourage you to use your time abroad to immerse yourself in your new home and limit your travel outside of the country to reduce the risk of COVID-19 transmission or complications with crossing borders and/or quarantine requirements,
+During the pandemic, travel outside of your host country is strongly discouraged.
+Travel restrictions and entry criteria can change with little notice and traveling outside your program country increases the risk of being unable to return as planned.
+Education Abroad cannot provide support to students who travel independently outside their host country and experience a travel disruption.
+We encourage you to use your time abroad to immerse yourself in your new home and limit your travel outside of the country to reduce the risk of COVID-19 transmission or complications with crossing borders and/or quarantine requirements.